 The legal framework of Rajasthan regarding public procurement is very strong.
 Rajasthan has 'RTPP Act, 2012; 'RTPP Rules, 2013; Public Private Partnership (PPP) Guidelines, 2008 and has recently introduced the Swish Challenge System.
-To know about the general awareness level of the common consumers regarding the public procurement framework in Rajasthan, an intensive survey was conducted by the 'Rajasthan Public Procurement Observatory' set up at CUTS International, Jaipur in association with CIRC, New Delhi and with support of the World Bank, New Delhi.
+To know about the general awareness level of the common consumers regarding the public procurement framework in Rajasthan, an intensive survey was conducted by the 'Rajasthan Public Procurement Observatory' set up at CUTS International, Jaipur in association with the World Bank, New Delhi.